jhpce-jhu/jhpce_mkdocs/docs/help/help-basics.md

 Please don't hesitate to reach out to us if you have any questions or concerns.

+!!!
+TIP
     When contacting us, please provide enough information so we can promptly diagnose the problem or answer your question.

     [Here is a page](good-query.md) describing the process to follow.